welde2001-bot/immo-eliza-deployment-v2/README.md

 ## ☁️ Deployment

-This application is deployed using Streamlit Sharing and is accessible at: https://immo-eliza-deployment-v2-mm5chdvgf6maztxrhttbxu.streamlit.app/
+This application is deployed using Streamlit Sharing and is accessible at: [immo-eliza-deployment](https://immo-eliza-deployment-v2-mm5chdvgf6maztxrhttbxu.streamlit.app/)
+### If you want to contribute to the project, follow these steps:

+1. Fork the repository and clone it to your local machine.
+2. Create a new branch for your feature or bug fix.
+3. Implement your changes.
+4. Run tests to make sure everything works as expected.
+5. Commit and push your changes.
+6. Submit a pull request.

 <a id="contributors"></a>